bluefroguk1/empire-dump/content/Wiki/Music/The Comical Dreamer.md

 And had I been a pretty bee
 How I would suck
 Oh!
 How I would creep, creep into thee.
-A vision, too, I had of old
+A Vision, too, I had of old
 That thou a mortar wert of gold
 Then could I but the pestle be
 How I would pound
 Oh!
 How I would pound my spice in thee.
 Once joy in dreaming did I meet,
-Thou wert a bowl of brandy sweet.
+Thou wert a bowl of Brandy sweet.
 Oh! could I then the ladle be
 How would I pour
 O! how would I pour out joys from thee.
 Another time by charm divine
 I dreamt thou wert an orchard fine
-Then could I but thy farmer be
+Then could I but thy Farmer be
 How I would plant
 Oh! how I would plant my fruit in thee.
 Soon after whims came in my pate